camunda/camunda-docs-static/get-started/content/spring.md

 {{< img src="../img/spring-framework/eclipse-new-project.png" >}}

 {{< note title="Hint" class="info" >}}
-If you are unfamiliar with setting up a Maven project, read the [Set up your Project]({{< relref "get-started/bpmn20.md#set-up-your-project" >}}) section of the BPMN 2.0 tutorial.
+If you are unfamiliar with setting up a Maven project, read the [Set up your Project]({{< relref "bpmn20/project-setup.md" >}}) section of the BPMN 2.0 tutorial.
 {{< /note >}}

 When you are done, click Finish.
 Eclipse sets up a new Maven project.
 The project appears in the *Project Explorer* view.

-## Add camunda BPM & Spring Framework dependencies
+## Add Camunda BPM & Spring Framework Dependencies

 The next step consists of setting up the Maven dependencies for the new project.
 Maven dependencies need to be added to the `pom.xml` file of the project.
-We add both the camunda BPM and the Spring Framework dependencies:
+We add both the Camunda BPM and the Spring Framework dependencies:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"